Rokas - stock.adobe.com

 The Danish language chatbot being developed in parallel to the main project is intended as a problem-solving tool to address the everyday complex problems and tasks encountered by enterprises and private individuals, including the processing and filing of tax returns.

-The DMLC project is currently working to overcome certain hurdles to certify that the data used and the language model created fully comply with Danish law and pivotal European Union (EU) rules under the General Data Protection Regulation (GDPR) that governs the protection of sensitive personal data.
+The DLMC project is currently working to overcome certain hurdles to certify that the data used and the language model created fully comply with Danish law and pivotal European Union (EU) rules under the General Data Protection Regulation (GDPR) that governs the protection of sensitive personal data.

-DMLC expects to develop and present the first of potentially several language models during the fourth quarter of 2024.
+DLMC expects to develop and present the first of potentially several language models during the fourth quarter of 2024.

 Central to the project, the DLMC will provide data for use in the training of Danish common language models.
-These will be based on the Munin model developed by Danish Foundation Models (DFM), a state-assisted organisation focused on empowering the Danish Language in the digital age.
+These will be based on the Munin model developed by Danish Foundation Models (DFM), a state-assisted organisation focused on empowering the Danish language in the digital age.

 Munin’s construct is influenced by French company Mistral AI’s open source model of the same name.
 Established in April 2023 by former employees of Meta Platforms and Google DeepMind, disrupter Mistral produces open source large language models that are freely available to use and customise.
 The company’s free open source software has positioned it as an alternative to proprietary models.

-The DFM’s core mission is focused on pioneering innovation in the field of machine learning and natural language processing (NLP).
+DFM’s core mission is focused on pioneering innovation in the field of machine learning and natural language processing (NLP).
 These initiatives are specifically dedicated to the Danish language and maintaining open access state-of-the-art language models for the language linked to applications within both text and speech.

-Common, free and responsible AI-based language models in Danish should be viewed as a national asset in bolstering continued digital development in Denmark, said Jens Kaas Benner, the head of AI Labs at the Alexandra Institute.
+Common, free and responsible AI-based language models in Danish should be viewed as a national asset in bolstering continued digital development in Denmark, said Jens Kaas Benner, head of AI Labs at the Alexandra Institute.

 The DFM functions as a collaboration between Alexandria Institute and three third-level institutions: Aarhus University , the University of Copenhagen and the University of Southern Denmark .